 Blogs are living websites that are constantly being updated.
 Luckily it’s easy to add new blog posts to your Teachable blog.

 You might already have your course created and ready to go at this point, or maybe you decided to take the more cautious route and wait to create your content until your school was set up.

-If you fall into that latter group, don't despair!
-I won't be walking you through course creation in this post, but that's only because we've thoroughly covered the ins and outs in the past.
-You can find those posts here, and here.
+If you fall into that latter group, don’t despair!
+WE won’t walk you through course creation in this post, but that’s only because we’ve thoroughly covered the ins and outs in the past.

 At this point hopefully your Teachable school is up and running, and now you can refer to our posts on marketing your course and making money.
-But if there is anything that you think I missed on setting up your school and adding content let me know in the comments!
-I’ll be sure to go back through and answer any question you might have.
+However, if there is anything that you think we missed on setting up your school and adding content let me know in the comments!
+We’ll go back through and answer any question you might have.